 He looks like he’s in a Time Out, like he’s sat there in the naughty corner thinking about the consequences of his actions and reflecting on why using teeth as a weapon is bad.
-Lisa from Eat Pray Love by Lisa mentioned on my Instagram post that he looks remorseful, and he actually does.
+A friend mentioned on my Instagram post that he looks remorseful, and he actually does.
 He also looks like he’s sulking, which is hilarious.

 Whatever he’s feeling, whatever he’s thinking, I still don’t forgive him.

 In my OH MY GOD I’VE GOT RABIES post-bite panic, I spent a good few hours Googling what happens next.
 Somewhere in amongst the archives of the Internet of Things, it said that 36% of the world’s rabies incidents happen in India.
 Which makes you wonder why the hell is it so hard to find a rabies injection?